 As far as I can tell, these ingredients are really good, too.
 It was founded by a woman with a touching story about what lead her to create a toxic-free laundry soap.

-I just used this SPORT version for the first few weeks to get the gunk out of my clothes so we could start the regular version below on a level playing field.
-Now I use it for all the sport clothes a family with 5 sons and a husband go through ;)
+The SPORT laundry wash was the first one I tried and LOVED.
+I used this for the first few weeks to get the gunk out of my clothes so we could start the regular version below on a level playing field.
+Now, I still use it for all the sport clothes a family with 5 sons and a husband go through ;)

 It was a tad more money but SOOOOO worth it.

-There isn't much of a scent to it which I actually like because all scents that last are synthetic and not good for you.
+There isn't much of a scent to it which I actually like because all scents that last are synthetic and not good for you anyways.

 So enjoy this one and let me know what you think.